dlorch/reverse-linked-list/README.md

 An [AVL tree] is a [self-balancing binary search tree].
 Various [tree traversal] algorithms are also implemented (depth-first-search with pre-order-, in-order- and post-order-traversal, as well as breadth-first-search with level-order traversal).
 Breadth-first-search is using a [queue], implemented using a doubly-linked list.
-For visualisation of the binary search tree, [Graphviz] output is generated (since [drawing presentable trees] seems daunting).
-Use [Graph-Easy] or [Webgraphviz] to plot.
+For visualization of the binary search tree, [Graphviz] output is generated (since [drawing presentable trees] seems daunting).
+If you do not have Graphviz installed, use [Webgraphviz] to plot.

 ```
 $ ./avl-tree